operasoftware/devopera/src/_drafts/offline-with-upup-service-workers/offline-with-upup-service-workers.md

 The content you show your users can be as simple as one page (e.g. your business’ info, address, etc.), all the way to fully customized offline experiences with data customized for each user (e.g. a travel site’s user could browse his bookings, and get details on each booking, even while offline).

-The best part of all, UpUp let’s you do all of this in just a few lines of code:
+The best part of all, UpUp lets you do all of this in just a few lines of code:

   <script src="/upup.min.js"></script>
   <script>